evmos/academy/docs/developers/guides/wallet-integration.md

 then MetaMask (or, correspondingly, Keplr) is not installed.
 There are several ways to wait for the load event to check the status: for instance, developers can register functions to `window.onload`, or they can track the document's ready state through the document event listener.
+If developer is checking for the document state's readiness, then `document.readyState === 'complete'` is a suitable check.

 After the user's wallet type has been determined, developers can proceed with creating, signing, and sending transactions.